huggingface/transformers/docs/source/preprocessing.rst

 Preprocessing pairs of sentences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes you need to feed pair of sentences to your model.
+Sometimes you need to feed a pair of sentences to your model.
 For instance, if you want to classify if two sentences in a
 pair are similar, or for question-answering models, which take a context and a question.
 For BERT models, the input is
 then represented like this: :obj:`[CLS] Sequence A [SEP] Sequence B [SEP]`